-Instruction Hours / week:L: 0 T: 0 P: 3 Marks: Internal: 40 External: 60 Total: 100
+Marks: Internal: 40 External: 60 Total: 100 End Semester Exam: 6 Hours

-• To provide an experience for the students in an interdisciplinary research program connecting animal genomics with animal reproduction and biotechnology.

-- The course will facilitate in understanding of molecular biology by examining common processes and principles in genes to illustrate complexity. - To obtain knowledge in resolution and visualization of proteins - To evaluate genetic material in different samples. - The student will receive hands-on training in various culturing and molecular techniques for studying microbial diversity and microbial activity. - To introduce the student to the advanced concepts in molecular biology.
+- To provide an experience for the students in an interdisciplinary research program connecting animal genomics with animal reproduction and biotechnology. - The course will facilitate in understanding of molecular biology by examining common processes and principles in genes to illustrate complexity. - To obtain knowledge in resolution and visualization of proteins - To evaluate genetic material in different samples. - The student will receive hands-on training in various culturing and molecular techniques for studying microbial diversity and microbial activity. - To introduce the student to the advanced concepts in molecular biology

 - 1. Explores technologies using molecular biology, cell and tissue culture to manipulate the genomes of animals for ways. - 2.
 Develop the skills in molecular biology. - 3.
-Student capable of explaining process involved in genetic changes and mutations - 4.
-The identification of genetic regulatory mechanism and distinguishing different mechanism of gene regulation - 5.
-The design of different techniques based on utilizing the genetic mechanism of microbes. - 6.
-Hand on experience of different microbial genetic modification strategies.
+Students are capable of explaining process involved in genetic changes and mutations - 4.
+The identification of genetic regulatory mechanism - 5.
+Students are able to distinguish different mechanism of gene regulation - 6.
+The design of different techniques based on utilizing the genetic mechanism of microbes.

 - 1. Study of different types of DNA and RNA using micrographs and model / schematic representations. - 2.
 Study of semi-conservative replication of DNA through micrographs / schematic representations. - 3.
 Isolation of genomic DNA from E. coli. - 4.
 Estimation of salmon sperm / calf thymus DNA using colorimeter (diphenylaminereagent) or UV spectrophotometer (A260 measurement). - 5.
 Estimation of RNA using colorimeter (orcinol reagent) or UV spectrophotometer (A260 measurement). - 6.
 Resolution and visualization of DNA by Agarose Gel Electrophoresis. - 7.
-Estimation of protein - 8.
-Resolution and visualization of proteins by Polyacrylamide Gel Electrophoresis (SDS-PAGE).
+Estimation of protein by Lowery's method

+8 Resolution and visualization of proteins by Polyacrylamide Gel Electrophoresis (SDS-PAGE).

-- 1. Watson JD, Baker TA, Bell SP, Gann A, Levine M and Losick R (2008) Molecular Biology of the Gene, 6th edition, Cold Spring Harbour Lab.
-Press, Pearson Publication - 2.
-Becker WM, Kleinsmith LJ, Hardin J and Bertoni GP (2009) The World of the Cell, 7th edition, Pearson Benjamin Cummings Publishing, San Francisco - 3.
-De Robertis EDP and De Robertis EMF (2006) Cell and Molecular Biology, 8th edition.
-Lippincott Williams and Wilkins, Philadelphia - 4.
-Karp G (2010) Cell and Molecular Biology: Concepts and Experiments, 6th edition, John Wiley & Sons.
-Inc. - 5.
-Sambrook J and Russell DW.
+1. Watson JD, Baker TA, Bell SP, Gann A, Levine M and Losick R (2008) Molecular Biology of the Gene, 6th edition, Cold Spring Harbour Lab.
+Press, Pearson Publication

+2. Becker WM, Kleinsmith LJ, Hardin J and Bertoni GP (2009) The World of the Cell, 7th edition, Pearson Benjamin Cummings Publishing, San Francisco

+3. De Robertis EDP and De Robertis EMF (2006) Cell and Molecular Biology, 8th edition.
+Lippincott Williams and Wilkins, Philadelphia

+4. Karp G (2010) Cell and Molecular Biology: Concepts and Experiments, 6th edition, John Wiley & Sons.
+Inc.

+5. Sambrook J and Russell DW.
 (2001).
 Molecular Cloning: A Laboratory Manual.
-4th Edition, Cold Spring Harbour Laboratory press. - 6.
-Krebs J, Goldstein E, Kilpatrick S (2013).
-Lewin's Essential Genes, 3rd Ed., Jones and Bartlett Learning
+4th Edition, Cold Spring Harbour Laboratory press.

+6. Krebs J, Goldstein E, Kilpatrick S (2013).
+Lewin's Essential Genes, 3rd Ed., Jones and Bartlett Learning.

-B.Sc.Microbiology 2018-2019 18MBU691 PROJECT Semester - VI (8H - 6C)
+B.Sc.Microbiology 2019-2020 19MBU691 PROJECT Semester - VI (8H - 6C)